 All staff discuss and sign a 'Staff Code of Practice and Expectations' (SCOPE) before they start at Reddiford.
 Induction training also includes 'Guidelines for safe practice' which is included in the staff version of the policy.
 They also discuss and sign the Safer use of ICT Agreement prior to starting at the school.
 Therefore, the expectations for staff behaviour are made clear to all Reddiford Staff.
 However, Governors realise that because of their daily contact with children in a variety of situations, including the caring role, teachers and other school staff, including supply staff and volunteers, are vulnerable to accusations of abuse.
 The Governors, therefore expect all staff to follow the Government procedures set out in 'Dealing with allegations of abuse against teachers and other staff (part 4 of KCSIE).
 This includes managing cases of allegations where it is alleged that anyone working in the school including supply staff and volunteers has behaved in a way that has/or may have harmed a child, possibly committed a criminal offence against or related to a child, behaved towards a child or children in a way that indicates they may pose a risk of harm to children or behaved in a way that indicates they may not be suitable to work with children, this may not have involved children but could have an impact on their suitability to work with children.
-Any allegations against members of staff (including volunteers and supply staff, although we don't use supply staff if we ever did we would keep the agency involved and updated) should be reported immediately to the Head Teacher.
+Any allegations against any members of staff, from teachers and TA's, the DSL, bursar, site team, administrative staff, etc (including volunteers and supply staff, although we don't use supply staff, if we ever did we would keep the agency involved and updated) should be reported immediately to the Head Teacher.
+This should be immediate and usually an initial verbal report is sufficient at this point, however, any form of communication is acceptable.
+Any allegations would be investigated by the Head Teacher, or if the allegation was about the Head Teacher the investigation would be carried out by the Chair of Governors.
+Investigators would also consult with the LADO.
 Where there is a conflict of interest in reporting the matter to the Head Teacher, it should be reported to the LADO directly.